 The creation of security interests over assets located in Portugal (including share pledges) attracts Stamp Duty, levied on the secured amount.
-Stamp Duty shall not be payable in the case of security interests that are ancillary and created simultaneously with a loan, provided that the loan has already been subject to a similar taxation (no duplication of tax applies).
+There are certain exemptions, notably when the creation of security is simultaneous and ancillary to a loan, provided that the loan has already been subject to a similar taxation (no duplication of tax applies), or when the beneficiary of such security is an entity benefitting from a subjective exemption (e.g. European Investment Bank).